Almond Coconut Kringles

 - 4 to 6 teaspoons 2% milk

-- 1. Place flour in a large bowl; cut in butter until crumbly.
+- 1. Place flour in a large bowl; cut in cold butter until crumbly.
 Stir in sour cream.
-Wrap in plastic wrap.
-Refrigerate overnight.
+Wrap and refrigerate overnight.

-- 3. Divide dough into four portions.
-On a lightly floured surface, roll one portion into a 12x10-in. rectangle.
+- 3. Divide dough into 4 portions.
+On a lightly floured surface, roll 1 portion into a 12x10-in. rectangle.
 (Keep remaining dough refrigerated until ready to use.)
 Spread 1 cup filling lengthwise down the center.
 Fold in sides of pastry to meet in the center; pinch seam to seal.
 Repeat with remaining dough and filling.
-Transfer to two ungreased baking sheets.
+Transfer to 2 ungreased baking sheets.
 Bake 23-27 minutes or until lightly browned.
 Remove to wire racks to cool completely.